 Rate Shopping Without Hurting Your Credit Score

 Rate shopping for a mortgage allows borrowers to compare loan offers from multiple lenders without each credit inquiry independently reducing their credit score.
-The FICO scoring model groups multiple mortgage inquiries made within a defined window (14 days under the models used in mortgage lending) and treats them as a single inquiry for scoring purposes, enabling competitive comparison without disproportionate credit impact.
+The FICO scoring model groups multiple mortgage inquiries made Within a defined window of 14 days under the FICO scoring models currently used in mortgage lending (FICO 2, 4, and 5), multiple mortgage inquiries are treated as a single inquiry for scoring purposes.
+This window will expand to 45 days once the FHFA-mandated transition to FICO 10T takes effect. for scoring purposes, enabling competitive comparison without disproportionate credit impact.

 Key Takeaways